 Amendment 3: Gambling Expansion

 Amendment 3 was passed by a wide margin yesterday with 71% of voters approving and 28% disapproving.
-With this amendment, the state legislature may no longer authorize casino games such as slots, card games and sports betting without first taking the vote to a statewide vote.
+With this amendment, the state legislature may no longer authorize casino games such as slots, card games and sports betting without first taking the issue to a statewide vote.

 Proponents of Amendment 3 portrayed the measure as a way to give voters more control over when and where new forms of gambling are introduced in Florida.
 Disney, which has long opposed gambling, and the Seminole Tribe of Florida, which has a monopoly over certain types of gambling in the state, collectively spent millions of dollars campaigning in favor of the amendment.